bvo6/Network-Simulator/README.md

 - Create and use a _hash table_ data structure.
 - Apply basic knowledge of Big-O trade offs.

-## Assignment Overview
-Professional code often uses existing libraries to quickly prototype interesting programs.
-You are going to use 2-3 established libraries to quickly develop the internal representation of two advanced data structures (a graph and a hash table) and simulate a simple computer network.

 ## Tasks Overview

 - Task 1: Implement a Directed Graph Class to Support the Network Structure (60%)